 Students will be placed on academic probation if their overall GPA falls below the requirements as indicated above for their program of study.
 Students who have previously earned graduate degree or certificate with HCBE will have a manual calculation of their course work completed to exclude courses applied toward a previously awarded program.
 Students who have two consecutive semesters of below standard cumulative GPA requirements will be suspended from the program for a period of two academic semesters.
-Students are required to retake courses in which substandard grades are earned in order to regain good academic standing.
-Students approved for a continued probation due to extenuating circumstances must adhere to the Huizenga Student Success Plan created with their Academic Advisor to avoid suspension.
+Students on probation may be required to retake courses in which substandard grades are earned in order to regain good academic standing.
+Substandard grades are identified as grades impacting the student record that have resulted in falling below the minimum GPA requirement as defined above.
+Upon placement of probation, students are to partner with their academic advisor to determine if their academic standing can be resolved in one term.
+If the standing will require more than one academic semester for remediation, the student is responsible for submitting a Huizenga Student Success Plan and work with the academic advisor to identify an academic plan for remediation.
+Student must adhere to the criteria established in the

+Huizenga Student Success Plan to avoid automatically being placed on suspension or dismissal if their GPA remains below a 3.0 in the subsequent semester of enrollment.
 Students are advised to take courses under probation standing only when ready to devote maximum effort to their studies.